 Chenery et al.’s data shows multiple TIB’s, of all the TIB’s relevant to PWD/SDAT’s, minimal disfluency occurred the most frequently. the data suggests that pauses are a reliable indicator of trouble for PWD/SDAT [need to cite all this].
 It then makes sense to initially/primarily look for them as they are minimally complicated in audio detection and extensively well researched already.

 Minimal disfluency is complicated though.
 It is not only speech pauses but utterance lengths, tone, pitch, intonation, inflection or gaps in speaking.
 Ultimately all would serve to aid in the final output to produce results that are technically proficient enough to find meaning correctly with very little variance or false readings and be both accurate and distinct.

+The main issue that we will examine is the use of computational models to infer changes int he meaning of a conversation in exactly the same way that TIBs are capable of identifying.

 Meaning is hard to infer exactly and completely correctly, however, given that pauses are so well documented it makes it a better decision.